Twenty fucking seventeen. What a god damn year.

 The job itself was pretty shitty (I had two different specialists tell me that they think I have some form of PTSD from that job…like how crazy is that, lmfao), but my depression and anxiety weren’t being regulated, I stopped going to therapy, and I wasn’t being honest about the state of my mental health with anyone, so I was bound to crack.

 And I did.

-If I’m being honest, I’m truly shocked that my family didn’t force me to be admitted into a hospital.
+If I’m being honest, I’m truly shocked that my family didn’t force me to be admitted.
 There was a span of three weeks or so where I was just really unstable and talked about taking my life every couple of days or so, and it got to the point where I was even planning ways to do so, though no one knows that part.

 With that, thankfully, came the realization that I clearly needed help, and I needed it really fucking badly.

 I left an awkward voicemail for my therapist who I hadn’t talked to in months.
 It was a lot of weird rambling of me basically telling her that I needed her to recommend another therapist for me.
 I felt like I was a disappointment to her and wanted another person’s perspective on things.
 I wanted someone who hadn’t known me for 10+ years and could give me a fresh opinion.

 I got a new therapist, but she ended up sucking monkey dick and made me feel even shittier about myself, so I went back to my old therapist, and I’m glad I did.